MarcinKanarDev/Questeloper/README.md

 > **Note** Probably the most challenging part due to low experience inTypeScript and Angular

 **Third month delivery - technical details and buffer** The third stage in the first instance assumes a time buffer for the delivery of requirements before the official end of the initiative.
-If the core business assumptions can be delivered on time, the remaining time will be used for technical details and implementation of additional technologies
+If the core business assumptions can be delivered on time, the remaining time will be used for technical details and implementation of additional technologies:
 - Containerization of applications using docker
 - Advanced application log management with Elasticsearch and kibana deployment
 - Trying and learning how to deploy an application to a cloud system
 - Preparing a plan and learning how to implement CI/CD (Github Actions)

 # Technology stack